malvikasharan/malvikasharan/README.md

 More about me:

-* 🚧 Co-founded [OLS (previously Open Life Science)](https://openlifesci.org/) in 2019, which is still going strong with 9 cohorts and 700 international open practitioners
+* 🚧 Co-founded [OLS (Open Life Science)](https://openlifesci.org/) in 2019, which is still going strong with 9 cohorts and 700 international open practitioners
 * 🛠 As a recognised expert, provided consultations, training and fundamental resources for 100+ open science and open source initiatives and their communities
 * 💪 Co-leading _[The Turing Way](https://the-turing-way.netlify.app/index.html)_ and a brilliant team of Research Community Managers at the Alan Turing Institute, and integrating openness in data science and AI projects
 * 📣 Thought leader in open science and community building as a keynoter and speaker at major international events such as CarpentryConnect, Open Science Fair, Funders Forum, Maintainers Summit, SciPy, OpenCon, AI-UK